The Stable Homology of Congruence Subgroups: Classical Cohomology Groups

 \section{Classical Cohomology Groups}

 We turn in this section to some explicit computations.
-Benson Farb asked the author\footnote{Specifically (\cite{Farbemail}) ``so, can you compute $H_2(\Gamma(p),\F_p)$ from your stuff?''; see Corollary~\ref{corr:benson}.} whether one can compute the homology groups $H_2(\Gamma(p),\F_p)$ --- we give an complete answer below.
+Let~$\Gamma_N = \SL_N(\OL_F)$ for some~$N$ which is sufficiently large so that~$\Htw_*(\SL,\Z_p) = \Htw_*(\SL_N,\Z_p)$ for~$*$ in the range of computation (this is $* \le 3$ except in section~\ref{section:higher}).
+Let~$G_N = \SL_N(\Z_p)$.
+Benson Farb asked (personal communication) whether one can compute the homology groups $H_2(\Gamma(p),\F_p)$ --- we give an complete answer below.
 The information about such groups is encoded in the completed cohomology groups $\Htw^*$ together with the differentials of the Hochschild--Serre spectral sequence.
 This exercise probably only serves to indicate why the completed homology groups $\Htw_*$ and completed $K$-groups $\Ktw_*$ are more natural objects of study than their finite (unstable) analogues.